Arab–Israeli alliance: Negev Summit (2022)

 A summit at Sde Boker was hosted by Israeli foreign minister Yair Lapid on 27–28 March 2022.
 Attending were his American, Bahraini, Egyptian, Emirati and Moroccan counterparts.

 US secretary of state Antony Blinken attended the first day and released a joint statement with minister Lapid, saying that "the US believes the JCPOA is the best way to put Iran back in the box."
 However, "when it comes to the most important element, we see eye-to-eye," Blinken said.
-"We are both committed, both determined that Iran will never acquire a nuclear weapon… Our commitment to the core principle that Iran can never acquire a nuclear weapon is unwavering.
-One way or another, we will continue to cooperate closely."
+"We are both committed, both determined that Iran will never acquire a nuclear weapon."
 Comparing the Negev Summit to the Camp David Accords which "no one thought possible", Blinken called this the beginning of a "new dawn" for the region.

 Foreign minister Nasser Bourita of Morocco relayed a message from King Mohammed VI to Blinken, saying that "when we reestablished the relations [with Israel], this is not an opportunistic move, it is a move of conviction," and promised more formal visits between the two countries’ officials, which will advance cooperation and ties further.
-Bourita said, "We are here today because we genuinely, sincerely, and deeply believe in peace."
 Royal Air Morocco had opened direct flights to Tel Aviv earlier in the month.

 In response to the ISIL shooting in Hadera that killed two Israelis at a bus stop, all participants condemned it.
-They decided to make the Negev summit a regular annual conference, and invite other regional partners, including the Palestinians, with Lapid saying, "We are today opening a door before all the peoples of the region, including the Palestinians, and offering them to replace the path of terror and destruction with a shared future of progress and success."
-And further, "What we are doing here is making history, building a new regional architecture based on progress, technology, religious tolerance, security and intelligence cooperation."
+They decided to make the Negev summit a regular annual conference, and invite other regional partners, including the Palestinians.
 During the summit, the Bahraini foreign minister openly suggested discussing the establishment of a security-intelligence alliance, which he called a "mini-NATO", among all members of the summit countries.